Multipurpose Text Processing Tools

 Brief description for some of the special variables are given below:

-• @F array containing fields (with -a and -F options)
+• @F array containing the field contents (with the -a and -F options)

 • $F[0] first field